 Student Profile & Testimonials

 A mix of students from diverse cultures brings a unique and beneficial environment to our program.
-More than half the students are non-Japanese, with about equal numbers of men and women.

 Master of Science in Education (M.S.Ed.)